sacridini/Awesome-Geospatial/README.md

 * [Geomanjas](http://www.geomajas.org/) - Open source development software for web-based and cloud based GIS applications.
 * [GeoNode](http://geonode.org/) - A web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
 * [Google Maps API Polyline String Decoder](https://github.com/mgd722/decode-google-maps-polyline) - Function that will convert encoded polyline strings (as returned by the Google Maps API) into a list of lat/lon pairs.
+* [jVectorMap](https://jvectormap.com/) - jVectorMap is a vector-based, cross-browser and cross-platform component for interactive geography-related data visualization on the web.
+It provides numerious features like smooth zooming and panning, fully-customizable styling, markers, labels and tooltips.
 * [L7](https://github.com/antvis/L7) - Large-scale WebGL-powered Geospatial Data Visualization By Ant Financial
 * [Leaflet.MapboxVectorTile](https://github.com/SpatialServer/Leaflet.MapboxVectorTile) - A Leaflet Plugin that renders Mapbox Vector Tiles on HTML5 Canvas.
 * [Leaflet](http://leafletjs.com/) - Open-Source JavaScript Library for Mobile-Friendly Interactive Maps.